Investigating Long-term Training for Remote Sensing Object Detection: Proposed approach

 A deep learning-based detector is typically composed of (a) a backbone network for feature extraction, (b) a neck for feature aggregation, and (c) a detection head for predicting bounding boxes and class scores.
-In Fig. \ref{fig2}, \textbf{\texttt{model.backbone}} and \textbf{\texttt{model.neck}} correspond to (a) and (b), respectively.
-For (c), there are two types of heads: \textbf{\texttt{model.roi\_head}} and \textbf{\texttt{model.bbox\_head}}.
-In particular, \textbf{\texttt{model.roi\_head}} is a specific type of (c) typically used in two-stage detectors like Faster R-CNN to refine the RoI (Region of Interest) proposals generated by the RPN (Region Proposal Network).
-Since some detectors may not have \textbf{\texttt{model.neck}} and \textbf{\texttt{model.roi\_head}}, conditional statements are used to handle a runtime exception in lines 5 and 7 so that the proposed method is compatible with various architectures.
+In Algorithm \ref{algo1}, \texttt{backbone} and \texttt{neck} correspond to (a) and (b), respectively.
+For (c), there are two types of heads: \texttt{roi\_head} and \texttt{bbox\_head}.
+In particular, \texttt{roi\_head} is a specific type of (c) typically used in two-stage detectors like Faster R-CNN to refine the RoI (Region of Interest) proposals generated by the RPN (Region Proposal Network).
+Since some detectors may not have \texttt{neck} and \texttt{roi\_head}, conditional statements are used to handle a runtime exception in lines 5 and 7 so that the proposed method is compatible with various architectures.

-Here, \textbf{\texttt{forward()}} defines the forward process of a detector model.
+Here, \texttt{forward()} defines the forward process of a detector model.
 It is the process of passing input data through the network to generate output.
-In this letter, we override this function for typical detector models with \textbf{\texttt{freezing\_scheduler}} as shown in lines 3-4.
-If the condition of line 3 is true, \textbf{\texttt{out}} from \textbf{\texttt{model.backbone}} becomes detached in line 4, which means gradients for the backbone will not be computed, stopping the gradient flow to the backbone during back-propagation.
+In this paper, we override this function for typical detector models with \texttt{freezing\_scheduler} as shown in lines 3-4.
+If the condition of line 3 is true, \texttt{out} from \texttt{backbone} becomes detached in line 4, which means gradients for the backbone will not be computed, stopping the gradient flow to the backbone during back-propagation.